open5e/open5e/source/classes/bard.rst

 power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being :ref:`srd:frightened` or :ref:`srd:charmed`.
 A creature must be able to hear you to gain this benefit.
-The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
+The performance ends early if you are :ref:`srd:incapacitated` or silenced or if you voluntarily end it (no action required).

 Magical Secrets